Frequently Asked Questions

 We define the public health sector to include any organization, program or activity that works to create the conditions in which people can live healthy lives, including activities to prevent disease and injury and promote health for the population at large.
 They include governmental public health agencies working at local, state, and federal levels, as well as nongovernmental organizations that contribute to the performance of core public health functions.
 A defining feature of public health systems is their focus on actions designed to protect and improve health at a population level rather than purely at an individual level through delivery of personal health services.
 Public health systems implement activities to protect populations from communicable diseases, to prevent chronic disease risks and injuries, to promote healthy behaviors, and to reduce environmental health risks in the air, water, food, and built environment.

 The S4A program funds rigorous scientific studies that are designed to evaluate the impact of initiatives that align medical, social, and public health systems.
-This 2024 call for proposals (CFP) will provide funding for a new cohort of research studies to produce new, actionable evidence for aligning across the three systems to address systemic racism.
+This 2025 call for proposals (CFP) will provide funding for a new cohort of research studies to produce new, actionable evidence for aligning across the three systems to address systemic racism.

 Studies must evaluate proposed solutions that engage all three types of systems implicated in the S4A research agenda: 1) medical care; 2) public health; and 3) social services.

 The S4A program focuses on building evidence about system alignment strategies that are successful in advancing health equity in American communities.
-We recognize that promising ideas for system alignment can come from many sources, including settings and experiences outside the U.S. As such, we encourage applications that utilize ideas, evidence, and inspiration from international settings to inform their work within the U.S.
+We recognize that promising ideas for system alignment can come from many sources, including settings and experiences outside the U.S. As such, we encourage applications that utilize ideas, evidence, and inspiration from international settings to let that inform their work within the U.S.

-We also recognize that the opportunities and challenges encountered in aligning medical, social and public health systems within the U.S. may be very different from the issues faced in other countries due to unique historical and contemporary developments in policy, politics, economics, institutions, culture and society.
-Similarly, the forms of structural racism and inequity that have become embedded within U.S. health and social systems derive from historical and contemporary developments that are specific to U.S. contexts and cultures, and may not reflect the situations found in international contexts.
-As such, system alignment strategies that are successful in international settings may not work the same way in American communities, or may need to be adapted for unique American systems, contexts and community needs.
+We also recognize that the opportunities and challenges encountered in aligning medical, social, and public health systems within the U.S. may be very different from the issues faced in other countries due to unique historical and contemporary developments in policy, politics, economics, institutions, culture, and society.
+Similarly, the forms of structural racism and inequity that have become embedded within U.S. health and social systems derive from historical and contemporary developments that are specific to U.S. contexts and cultures and may not reflect the situations found in international contexts.
+As such, system alignment strategies that are successful in international settings may not work the same way in American communities, or may need to be adapted for unique American systems, contexts, and community needs.

-For all of these reasons, we anticipate that is unlikely that the S4A program will support a system alignment study that is implemented exclusively outside of the U.S., because the findings from such a study will be unlikely to be immediately generalizable, translatable and usable in U.S. communities – at least not without subsequent study to support adaptation and testing within the U.S. Nevertheless, if you believe that your international study idea would produce evidence that is immediately translatable and useable within U.S. contexts, then we encourage you to contact the S4A National Program Office in advance of submitting your application to discuss your ideas and receive additional guidance.
+For all of these reasons, we anticipate that is unlikely that the S4A program will support a system alignment study that is implemented exclusively outside of the U.S., because the findings from such a study will be unlikely to be immediately generalizable, translatable, and usable in U.S. communities – at least not without subsequent study to support adaptation and testing within the U.S. Nevertheless, if you believe that your international study idea would produce evidence that is immediately translatable and useable within U.S. contexts, then we encourage you to contact the S4A National Program Office in advance of submitting your application to discuss your ideas and receive additional guidance.

 This CFP is not appropriate for applicants who primarily seek funding to implement their proposed solution.
 Because S4A is a research program, grantees are expected to use all or most of their grant funding to carry out the research study, rather than to implement the proposed solution.
 Applicants who propose to use part of their grant funding to support implementation may be at a competitive disadvantage relative to other applicants, for several reasons: (1) these applicants will have fewer resources available to carry out a scientifically rigorous research study; (2) these applicants will have greater difficulty demonstrating the feasibility of their proposed solution, because implementation will depend upon receipt of grant funding; and (3) these applicants will have greater difficulty demonstrating the sustainability of the proposed solution beyond the end of the grant period.

-Applicants must be either public entities or nonprofit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code and are not private foundations or non-functionally integrated Type Ill supporting organizations.
 Applicant organizations must be based in the United States or its territories.
 Awards will be made to organizations, not to individuals.
 Multi-organizational consortia are encouraged to apply if a single eligible organization is designated as the primary applicant responsible for maintaining consortium agreements with other participating organizations.

-No, but subcontracts or partner relationships with for-profit entities or entities based outside the United States may require additional financial and/or legal due diligence.
+The eligibility requirements that apply to the applicant organization do not necessarily apply to partner organizations, subcontractors, and other collaborators.
+However, subcontracts or partner relationships with for-profit entities or entities based outside the United States may require additional financial and/or legal due diligence.

 Yes, an organization may submit more than one proposal as long as each proposal submitted is distinct in terms of both project and research team.